krblackwell/krblackwell.github.io/docs/python/01-foundations/10-logical-and-comparison-operators.md

 # How do I compare things?

 This lesson is going to cover how to compare things.
 You've seen the `==` equals comparison operator in a few lessons.
 This let's you know if two things are the same.

+This becomes even more important when you get to the next section.
+The if-thens and looping that we're going to get into depend on these comparisons.

 ## Learning Objectives